-Initiative: Impose a 1% Sales Tax and Reduce or Eliminate Selected Business and Occupation Tax Categories Was this tax initiative a part of your original plan application \blacksquare or a plan amendment \square or N/A \square Has the ordinance(s) needed to implement this initiative been enacted? \blacksquare Yes \square No If yes, when was the ordinance enacted?
+Initiative: Impose a 1% Sales Tax and Reduce or Eliminate Selected Business and Occupation Tax Categories Was this tax initiative a part of your original plan application $lacksquare$ or a plan amendment \Box or N/A \Box Has the ordinance(s) needed to implement this initiative been enacted?
+If yes, when was the ordinance enacted?
 December 9, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-B&O revenues 2019 (pre-ordinance): \$28,857 B&O revenues 2020: \$18,013 B&O revenues 2021 (estimated): \$19,948 Sales & Use revenues 2019 (pre-ordinance): \$0 Sales & Use revenues 2020 (partial year): \$28,356 Sales & Use revenues 2021 (estimated): \$79,500

-SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.

-The new influx of revenue from the sales tax has given the Town the opportunity to provide new and improved services to benefit the community that would not have been possible otherwise:
+B&O revenues 2019 (pre-ordinance): SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+The regular, dependable revenue from the sales tax has given the Town the opportunity to provide enhanced services to benefit the community that would not have been possible otherwise: